rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 * y axis - numerical
 * categorical variable can be introduced by adding more lines

-As you can see, by shading the area under the curve nothing exciting really happens.
+As you can see, by shading the area under the curve nothing exciting happens.
 The plot might look a bit "prettier", but it doesn't change its information and/or function.
-However, there is a special case of area chart, that we will introduce in the next slide.
+However, there is a special case of an area chart that we will introduce in the next slide.

 ---